Diabetes and Depression

 Prolonged elevated blood sugar is also a predecessor to cardiovascular disease, which increase the risk of heart attacks and strokes.

 Lifestyle changes can help alleviate stress and prevent it from taking over your life.
-Regular deep breathing exercises, like meditation or yoga, can help you relax.
+Regular deep breathing exercises can help you relax.
 Mastering such techniques can also make it easier to cope in stressful situations.

 It’s a good idea to check blood glucose levels more frequently when you’re ill or under stress and to drink plenty of fluids as so as not to get dehydrated.